Thursday, May 29, 2014

 Probably the most revealing comment came from an inmate who had appeared suspicious of my motives.
 He asked, “What is this really all about?
 Where are you going with this?”
 I told him that I didn’t know.
 It’s all just about reading stories together.

 This is where the magic of Dilemma plays out—in the organic, creative process of transformation.
 The inmates, deprived of freedom and self-determination, help shape the curriculum.
 They are treated with respect as peers.
 Many tell me they feel like this is the sort of college experience they never had.
 And even inmates who are wary of ministries have found themselves drawn in by the stories of grace and redemption.
 One said, “Chapel isn’t relevant to me.
 This is.”

 The common denominator in the Readings is not incarceration, but transformation.
 Prisoners want to feel change is necessary and possible.
 Stories that show the possibility of transformation bring hope, and help form and reform an inmate’s moral and spiritual imagination.
 They want to be heard and loved unconditionally, to process and contribute.

 One pod facilitator told me, “We dedicate time each week for our family to read the materials aloud, and one of us opens up a dictionary to work on words we don’t understand.
 Your coming into our lives is the highlight of our week.”

 I walk into Tomoka each Tuesday evening, hear the massive steel door clang behind me, and round the corner to be greeted by all seventy-nine men with Trinity Forum Readings in their laps who erupt into cheers.
 We smile and embrace in brotherly love.
 And together, we learn.
 Dilemma, with The Trinity Forum materials provides broken lives and willing servants a forum for transformation.

-- Contributed by Randy Robertson, Founder and Executive Director of GladdeningLight
+Randy Robertson is the Founder and Executive Director of GladdeningLight.